 1 bunch fresh asparagus, cut into diagonal pieces (we love Leaderbrand)

 2 garlic cloves, crushed

-Cut the green tops off the spring onions and cut them lengthways into thin shreds.
-Set aside as garnish.
+- Cut the green tops off the spring onions and cut them lengthways into thin shreds.
+Set aside in cold water to use as garnish.
 Thinly slice the white parts of the spring onions on the diagonal.
-Mix the chilli sauce, ketchup, sugar, soy sauce and vinegar together in a small bowl.
+Mix the chilli sauce, tomato sauce, sugar, soy sauce and vinegar together in a small bowl.

-Heat half the oil in a wok or large, deep frying pan.
-Add the ginger and cook for 30 seconds, then add the prawns and stir-fry for 2 minutes or until the prawns are just cooked through.
+- Heat half the oil in a wok or large, deep frying pan.
+Add the ginger and cook for 30 seconds, then add the prawns and asparagus and stir-fry for 2 minutes or until the prawns are just cooked through.
 Transfer them to a plate.